The Foundation organizes a variety of events throughout the year to help support general and specific SLV Health programs and services.

-The Ski-Hi Stampede event, is held in June every year.
-Each year the Stampede Committe and collects funds raised at the event including "Tough Enough to Wear Pink" T-shirt sales and presents the donations to the San Luis Valley Health Foundation.
+The Ski-Hi Stampede event is held in June every year.
+Each year the Stampede Committee and collects funds raised at the event including "Tough Enough to Wear Pink" T-shirt sales and presents the donations to the San Luis Valley Health Foundation.
 Accepting the check in the front row from left to right are board members Jacki Kennedy, Mary Motz, and President Sheila Hicks.

 Del Monte Gun Club Sporting Clay Shoot- Saturday & Sunday, August 19 & 20, 2017

 Since 2004, the Del Monte Gun Club has hosted an annual clay shoot to raise funds for the Stephanie L. Miner Women's Imaging Center.
 After the center was opened, the money raised has been used to help start and support the CARE Fund (see below) and most recently the money raised will be used to benefit the new cancer center.